Trump team requests recount of Georgia’s presidential race

-ATLANTA (AP) – President Donald Trump’s campaign requested a recount of votes in the Georgia presidential race on Saturday, a day after state officials certified results showing Democrat Joe Biden won the state, as his legal team presses forward with attacks alleging widespread fraud without proof.
+ATLANTA (NewsNation Now) — President Donald Trump’s campaign requested a recount of votes in the Georgia presidential race on Saturday, a day after state officials certified results that showed Democrat Joe Biden won the state, as his legal team presses forward with presidential election challenges.

 Georgia’s results showed Biden beating Trump by 12,670 votes out of about 5 million cast, or 0.25%.
 State law allows a candidate to request a recount if the margin is less than 0.5%.
 Republican Gov. Brian Kemp formalized the state’s slate of 16 presidential electors.

-The Trump campaign sent a hand-delivered letter to the secretary of state’s office requesting the recount in an election that has been fraught with unfounded accusations of fraud by Trump and his supporters.
+The Trump campaign sent a hand-delivered letter to the secretary of state’s office requesting the recount.

 A Trump legal team statement said: “Today, the Trump campaign filed a petition for recount in Georgia.
 We are focused on ensuring that every aspect of Georgia State Law and the U.S. Constitution are followed so that every legal vote is counted.
 President Trump and his campaign continue to insist on an honest recount in Georgia, which has to include signature matching and other vital safeguards.”